MissStrong/ICS4U/Unit 2/Note 5 - Two Dimensional Arrays.md

 ### Initializing 2D Arrays

-To initialize the 2D array above, you can do the following.
+To initialize the 2D array above, we can do the following.

 ```java
 int[] row0 = {1, 2, 3};